Universal chiral quasi-steady states in periodically driven many-body systems: Summary of main results

+We now briefly describe the setup and our main results, giving details in the sections that follow.
+The Thouless pump is exemplified by a time-dependent tight-binding model, as illustrated in Fig.~\ref{fig:summary}a [see Eq.~(\ref{eq: h0}) below].
+In the adiabatic limit, the system's single-particle Floquet spectrum exhibits a {\it non-trivial winding} of each band~\cite{KBRD}: the quasi energy changes by $\omega \equiv 2\pi/T$ (where $T$ is the driving period) as the {crystal momentum changes from $0$ to $2\pi/a$, where $a$ is the lattice constant}~\cite{KBRD}\footnote{For any finite drive frequency $\omega$, minigaps open at the crossing between the Floquet bands.
+These minigaps are suppressed exponentially in $1/\omega$.}.
+A characteristic Floquet spectrum with such winding (or ``chiral'') bands is shown in Fig.~\ref{fig:summary}b.

 We study dynamics in the situation where one of the chiral Floquet bands is initially partially filled, while the other is empty.
 We assume that the minimum gap between the two bands of the single particle Hamiltonian (minimized over all times and quasi-momenta), $\Delta$, is much larger than $\mathrm{max}[\hbar \omega,U,W]$, where $U$ and $W$ are the interaction strength and the maximum bandwidth, respectively (see below for a precise definition of $W$).
-Based on an analysis of low and high order scattering rates, we argue that that (i) regardless of details, the system equilibrates on a short time scale $\tau_{\rm intra}$ to a \textit{chiral infinite-temperature-like state} in which all momentum states in one of the chiral bands are equally populated, while the other band remains nearly empty; (ii) in this state, the average pumped charge per period is approximately $w \rho$, where $w$ is the winding number of the partially filled band (see below) and $\rho$ is the density of particles~\cite{footnote:corrections}; and (iii) the quasi-steady state persists for a long time scale $\tau_{\rm inter}$, that can be larger than $\tau_{\rm intra}$ by many orders of magnitude.
-At times $t \gg \tau_{\mathrm{intra}}$, the system relaxes to a state in which the values of all local observables are as in an infinite temperature state.
+Based on an analysis of low and high order scattering rates, we argue that that (i) the system equilibrates on a short time scale $\tau_{\rm intra}$ to a \textit{chiral infinite-temperature-like state} in which all momentum states in one of the chiral bands are equally populated, while the other band remains nearly empty.
+This quasi-steady state is obtained regardless of the initial state, as long as only one Floquet band is initially populated; (ii) In this state, the average pumped charge per period is approximately $w \rho$, where $w$ is the winding number of the partially filled band (see Sec.~\ref{sec: Model}) and $\rho$ is the density of particles~\footnote{A conservative estimate of the corrections to this value of the current is $\mathrm{O}[(U/\Delta)^2]$, due to virtual transitions between the bands.}; and (iii) the quasi-steady state persists for a long time scale $\tau_{\rm inter}$, that can be larger than $\tau_{\rm intra}$ by many orders of magnitude.
+In particular, for a broad parameter regime where $\Delta\gg\omega\gtrsim W$, we find that $\tau_{\mathrm{intra}}/\tau_{\mathrm{inter}} \propto (U/\Delta)^{b \Delta/\omega}$, where $b$ is a number of order unity.
+At times $t \gg \tau_{\mathrm{inter}}$, the system relaxes to a state in which the values of all local observables are as in an infinite temperature state.
 In particular, the current tends to zero.
 This physical picture is supported by exact numerical simulations of finite systems, see Figs.~\ref{fig:summary}c,d.